EconPapers

 No 31021, NBER Working Papers from National Bureau of Economic Research, Inc

-Abstract: In recent years, China has sought to promote the commercialization of patents at universities, notably through the three rights (26 universities) and mixed ownership (3 universities) reforms.
+Abstract: China has sought to promote the commercialization of patents at universities, notably through the three rights and mixed ownership reforms.
 These two reforms adopted different models for the allocation of university patent ownership.
-The three rights reform completely allocates patent ownership to the universities in question, while the mixed ownership approach allocates the majority of patent ownership to the inventors.
-We empirically tested the effects of these two patent ownership allocation models on the commercialization of patents using Chinese patent data and university statistics.
-We found that the institutional environment (i.e., patent management system) caused unexpected effects in both reform models.
-The three rights reform has a significant impact on patent licensing, while the mixed ownership reform has significantly increased patent sales while tilting research and development (R&D) toward research with relatively low creativity.
-These findings yield broader implications for the organization and commercialization of innovations, and this paper contributes to the literature on innovation policies governing the conditions for effective institutional changes.
+The three rights reform completely allocates patent ownership to the universities, while the mixed ownership approach allocates the majority of patent ownership to the inventors upon the generation of outcomes.
+We empirically tested the effects of the two patent ownership allocation models on the patent performance using Chinese patent data and university statistics.
+We found that external institutional environment influenced the anticipated outcomes of the reform pilot in both reform models.
+The three rights reform has a significant impact on patent licensing without affecting the quantity or quality of patents, while the mixed ownership reform has significantly increased patent sales and applications while tilting research and development toward research with relatively low creativity.
+This paper contributes to the literature on innovation policies governing the conditions for effective institutional changes.

 JEL-codes: K11 O30 O32 O38 (search for similar items in EconPapers)